Attack the Block: Plot

+in a triumphant chant.
+As Moses and Pest sit in the back of a police van, Pest tells Moses that chanting is for him, and they both smile.

 Cast

 Representative of the film's plot and location, most of the cast (many of whom spoke Multicultural London English during the film) were young, relative unknowns and local to the area.
 According to the DVD's making-of featurette, the teenagers were selected from drama classes of London council estate schools and then had to go through eight auditions before being offered a part.
 John Boyega found out about this film from an advert placed on the internet.
 The cast includes: